LWSSIM/binary_trees/README.md

 # Binary Trees in C

+## Description/Layout

+This repo deals with binary trees as DS their different types and C-lang implemention.

+- Layout:
+	- [#]-*.c files containing algorithms and or management functions
+	- *.h header file
+	- main_tests/* simple test cases for each *.c file

 ## What is a Binary Tree?

 A binary tree is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
 These children are themselves the root of a binary tree.
 The structure resembles an inverted tree, with the topmost node as the root.